Personal Bankruptcy

 Amounts owing to Canada Revenue Agency for personal income taxes and other tax liabilities are discharged in a bankruptcy or proposal.

-The governing body of bankruptcies in Canada, the Superintendent of Bankruptcy, has set a minimum level of income that is required for living expenses.
-If your family income exceeds this level, you may be required to make monthly payments to the Trustee.
-Your Trustee will explain this in detail at your initial assessment in our Hamilton, Burlington, or St. Catharines offices or if you prefer virtually.
+The Superintendent of Bankruptcy has set a minimum level of income that is required for living expenses depending on your family size If your family income exceeds this level, you may be required to make monthly payments to the Trustee.
+Your Trustee will explain this in detail at your initial assessment in our Hamilton, Burlington, or St. Catharines offices or virtually if you prefer, and give you an estimate of the monthly amount payable.

 Discharge from bankruptcy